Axwabo/SpaceTransit/README.md

 A tra(i)nsit simulator game made in Unity, set in a fictional space base.

-Ships travel in fixed tubes, as if they were train tracks.
+Ships travel in fixed tubes, as if they were on train tracks.
 They arrive at docks (platforms) at designated stations.

 The transit system is inspired by real-world railway systems, with significant modifications to fit the theme and also to simplify code.
-It's resilient and auto-configured, making it easy to add stations in the editor.
+It's dynamic, making it easy to add stations in the editor.

 Several FLASH and ROSS ships serve numerous stations based on timetables.
 When a ship has no routes to take, it will go to a ship house.